Olasunkanmi-O/Autoscaling-group/README.md

 # Creating an autoscaling group

+Auto scaling group are required to ensure high availability, scalability and reliability as well as for cost optimization.
+This service helps to scale up or scale down depending on traffic and usage of the resources.
+Below steps were taken to create an autoscaling group and tested to see how it operates.

-1. Launch an instance, i used RedHat AMI fro this lab
+1. Launch an instance, I used RedHat AMI fro this lab
 ![](/img/01launch-instance.png)
 2. fill in the requirement for the instance
 ![](/img/02choose-xter.png)
-3. Create a security group andf allow port 22 and port 80 from your IP (although in this project, i opened up the port to all traffic, this is not a good practice)
+3. Create a security group andf allow port 22 and port 80 from your IP (although in this project, I opened up the port to all traffic, this is not a good practice)
 ![](/img/03create-sg.png)
 4. Enter the userdata as shown below
     ```bash